EV Charging in China and Asia

 The connector question matters.
 GB/T and CCS are incompatible without adapters.
 ChaoJi is being developed as a potential universal standard through the IEC, but timelines are uncertain.
 For now, renting an EV in China or Southeast Asia is the practical approach for visitors.

-The clearest takeaway: what seems futuristic in Europe is already operational in China.
-5-minute charging is not a concept, it is a product you can buy and a station you can use today.
-The question is how quickly that technology crosses borders.
+The clearest takeaway: what seems futuristic in Europe is already being piloted or deployed in China.
+The question is not whether the technology exists, but how quickly large-scale real-world deployment crosses borders.

 Stuck at a charger right now?